 A MEASURE OF CONTRACEPTIVE DISTRIBUTED BASED ON THE NUMBER OF YEARS OF PREGNANCY PREVENTION IT PROVIDES

 Lwala’s comprehensive HIV programming empowers people with HIV to lead healthy, productive lives, while eliminating new infections.
 All HIV-positive individuals and their allies are encouraged to join a program called HAWI (“Good Luck” in Dholuo).
 HAWI support groups are trained in critical health topics and community organizing.
 Participants provide psychosocial support to each other and launch health initiatives in their communities.
 Each participant in HAWI is regularly visited by their peers and a Community Health Worker.

 Igniting community action for safe water

-Improved sanitation has been shown to reduce diarrhea morbidity by 38%.
-To achieve this, Lwala activates community committees who lead their villages in constructing latrines, building handwashing stations, and securing water sources.
+Lwala activates community WASH committees who lead their villages in constructing latrines, building handwashing stations, and securing safe water.
 If a household is unable to build their own latrine, their neighbors step in to get the job done.
 As this happens, villages declare open defecation-free status, signifying community-wide sanitation.
 Next, WASH committees work to move up the sanitation ladder, upgrading latrine infrastructure and securing safe water sources.

-PERCENTAGE OF POPULATION TREATING WATER PRIOR TO DRINKING
+PERCENTAGE OF HOUSEHOLDS TREATING WATER PRIOR TO DRINKING